Bilingual Assessment Service (BAS)

 The assessment may indicate that the student:

-- is cognitively within the ‘norm’ for their age and progressing normally for a student acquiring a new language
+- is progressing normally for a student acquiring a new language

-- is cognitively within the 'norm' for their age but has unexpected linguistic difficulties that are affecting learning progress
+- has unexpected linguistic difficulties that are affecting learning progress

-- is cognitively within the ‘norm’ for their age but is experiencing cultural and social trauma or adjustment difficulties at school and/or at home that are affecting English acquisition and learning progress
+- is experiencing cultural and social trauma or adjustment difficulties at school and/or at home that are affecting English acquisition and learning progress

-- is struggling and delayed cognitively and linguistically in their first language and cultural contexts, which is also affecting learning and English acquisition
+- has needs in their first language and cultural contexts, which also affect learning and English acquisition

-- has existing special needs, which affect all aspects of their learning and linguistic progress in current contexts
+- has existing delay or disability which affect all aspects of their learning including linguistic progress in their current contexts

 The RTLB assessor prepares a report that summarises the information gathered from the assessment and recommends ways to meet the student's learning needs.
 This is sent to your school via your liaison RTLB.